nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 Let's consider a bi-dimensional vector $$V = \begin{bmatrix} 2 \\ 3 \end{bmatrix} \text{, where } V \in R^2$$.

-If we were to plot this vector in the 2-d plane, it will look like this:
+If we were to plot this vector in the 2-d plane, it would look like this:

 ![vect]({{site.url}}/assets/images/2021-01-24-eigenvalues-and-eigenvectors-explained/x-2d-vector-001.png)